State of Illinois

 What should I bring to the hearing?

-You should bring all records or receipts or papers that might help you prove DHS is wrong, such as written proof of living expenses, income, medical bills, tax receipts and savings or bank account books.
-You or your representative will have the opportunity before and during the hearing to look at all records and papers that DHS plans to use as evidence in the hearing.
+You should bring all records or receipts or papers that might help you prove IDHS is wrong, such as written proof of living expenses, income, medical bills, tax receipts and savings or bank account books.
+You or your representative will have the opportunity, before and during the hearing, to examine and obtain copies of all records and papers that are part of your IDHS case record, this includes the right to take notes.

 Who will be at my hearing?